lake-wg/grease/draft-amsuess-lake-edhoc-grease.md

 \[ See abstract \]

-The introduction of {{RFC8701}} and {{Section 3.3 of RFC9170}} provide comprehensive motivation for adding such extensions.
+The introduction of {{RFC8701}} and {{Section 3.3 of RFC9170}} provide comprehensive motivation for adding such extensions;
+{{I-D.edm-protocol-greasing-02}} provides additional background that influenced this document.

 The extension points of the EDHOC protocol ({{RFC9528}}) are cipher suites, methods,
 EADs (External Authorization Data items) and COSE headers.
-Of these,
-EADs and cipher suites
-can be used in such a way that even in the presence of an unknown value, a connection can still be established.
+This document utilizes the cipher suite and EAD extension points.

-Unlike in TLS GREASE,
+Unlike in TLS GREASE {{RFC8701}},
 EDHOC is operating on tight bandwidth and message size budget, with some messages just barely fitting within relevant networks' fragmentation limits.
 Thus,